- Abbreviation Guide

 - New Employees

-All interns must receive a current influenza vaccination during the flu season (October-March).
+All interns must receive a current influenza vaccination during the flu season (September-March).
 Accepted interns can receive this vaccination for free at Employee Health Services.

-- You will be notified by email if IU Health Bloomington is able to place you in an internship position.
+- You will be notified by email if IU Health Bloomington is able to consider you for an internship position.
 The email will instruct you to make an appointment with the Student Placement Coordinator and to bring documents to verify the mandatory immunization requirements.

 Student Placement Services contact information: